The best kind of coffee is cold coffee.

 Nitro cold brew won’t be served over ice- if it was, you’d lose that cascading effect.
 Don’t worry, the nitrogen keeps the drink plenty cold.

-Since there is no ice, the coffee is going to be even stronger than if you ordered the same size of cold brew.
-Because of this, most places will only have one size option for nitro.
+Since there is no ice, the coffee is going to be even stronger than if you ordered the same size of cold brew (since the total volume of coffee will be higher).
+Because of this, most places will only have one size option for nitro, and you won’t be ordering a gigantic cup of straight nitro coffee.

 With nitro, you likely won’t even need to add any sweetener, because it’s wonderfully sweetened on its own.